rabobank/credhub-kms-plugin-boshrelease/README.md

   credhub d -n $E
 done
 ```
-* also on the cf database server:  ``delete from encryption_key_canary`` (it looks this is used during startup of credhub, and it will fail when you first run with your kms-plugin)
+* also on the cf database server:  ``delete from encryption_key_canary`` (it looks this is used during startup of credhub, and it will fail when you first run with your credhub-kms-plugin)
 * start credhub
 * check credhub.log
 * credhub import all the entries, using the yml file you created earlier